 Pumpkin Spice Spam is The Meat Product You Never Knew You Needed

-Available only on Spam.com and Walmart.com starting on September 23rd, Pumpkin Spice Spam will be taking center stage with its characteristic savory Spam flavor and a hint of sweetness from nutmeg, allspice, and clove.
+Pumpkin Spice Spam takes center stage with its characteristic savory Spam flavor and a hint of sweetness from nutmeg, allspice, and clove.
 Some lucky tasters have already gotten the chance to taste the new Spam flavor and the general consensus is that it tastes pretty good!
 One taster commented that it tastes like breakfast sausage with sweet pumpkin spice.

 Use this new Spam to make yourself a hearty breakfast sandwich or charge up your pumpkin spice game by serving up a fall vegetable hash alongside your PSL or coffee doctored up with pumpkin spice coffee creamer.
 We suggest cooking it on the stovetop and using it in your Sunday brunch frittatas to add a porky spam flavor with a hint of spice to your eggs.